dwr-psandhu/azure_dms_batch/README.md

 Model is considered to be something that :-
  - needs application packages, versions and the location of the binary directory (i.e. ApplicationPackage[])
- - needs input file(s), common ones or unique ones.
-These need to be uploaded to storage as blobs and then referenced
+ - can have one or more input file(s), common ones or unique ones.
+  * These need to be uploaded to storage as blobs and then referenced
+ - needs environment variables
+  * These are specified as name, value pairs (i.e. python dicts)
- - has output file(s), which are uploaded to the associated storage via directives to the batch service
+ - can have output file(s), which are uploaded to the associated storage via directives to the batch service

+ If the input and output files are specified by the create...spec methods on *AzureBlob* then those are directives to the batch service to download the inputs and upload the outputs without writing specfic code.

 ## Model run